Last Updated on January 14, 2021

 - ICSI and embryo freezing

-Cancelled cycles before egg retrieval refund: $8,700
+Canceled cycles before egg retrieval refund: $8,700

-Cancelled cycle after embryo transfer refund: $1,550
+Canceled cycle after embryo transfer refund: $1,550

 – Core Plan: Offers 2 egg retrievals and transfers with the transfer of all resulting embryos.
 This plan is only available for patients using their own eggs.